i5m/waterfall/README.md

 #### Working with multiple vendors and funds

 The application right now supports data for one enterprise only.
-It'll be interesting to build an infrasturture and pipeline to support various enterprises with unique needs for loading, processing, results.
+It'll be interesting to build an infrasturture and pipeline to support various enterprises with unique needs for loading, processing, and results.

 #### Adding UI for ease of use